10 Benefits Of Green Beans, Nutrition Profile, & Side Effects

 You can store unwashed fresh green bean pods in a plastic bag in the refrigerator crisper.
 They will stay fresh for about seven days.

 Freezing green beans also works.
 You must first steam them for 2 to 3 minutes.
-Remove them from the heat and allow them to cool.
+Remove the steamed beans from the heat and allow them to cool.
 Transfer them to freezer bags and store them in the freezer.
+Steamed frozen beans can last a long time if stored well.

 Consuming green beans regularly is the way to enjoy their benefits.
 Including them in your diet is quite simple.